sharkdp/numbat/book/src/cli-customization.md

 ### Configuration

-Numbats configuration file is called `config.toml`, and it needs to be placed in `<config-path>` described above (`~/.config/numbat/config.toml` on Linux).
+Numbat's configuration file is called `config.toml`, and it needs to be placed in `<config-path>` described above (`~/.config/numbat/config.toml` on Linux).
 You can generate a default configuration by calling